fephil/frontendphil.com-2015/README.md

 This is the source code for the website of Phil Lennon.

-This website has been made with my frontend workflow [Foley v0.3.2](https://github.com/PJL101/foley), and is automatically built with Travis CI and deployed to Azure.
+This website has been made with my frontend workflow [Garrus v0.3.2](https://github.com/fephil/garrus), and is automatically built with Travis CI and deployed to Azure.

 ## Install